jens-ox/prm/README.md

 ## State

-Early alpha.
-Base structures are more or less done.
+Alpha.
+Base structures are done.
 See "Next" for next steps.

 ## Features